1 Day in Ho Chi Minh City: A How-To Guide

 One of the most recommended options is the “Taste of Vietnam” package with Back of the Bike Tours.
 The whole trip walks you through 5 stops across different areas of Ho Chi Minh City, where you get to explore a whole new culture of Vietnamese cuisine that will surely be a pleasing sensory experience.

 A usual itinerary of the night tour starts as you pass by a sidewalk vendor down the street for a portion of Banh Uot.
 It’s a lesser-known light snack made of steamed rice sheets, but delicious enough to wake your taste buds!
-A treat of smoky and savory serving of grilled BBQ then comes your way coupled with a few hearty laughs as you enjoy an adult beverage as our team grill up your skewers.
+A treat of a smoky and savory serving of grilled BBQ then comes your way coupled with a few hearty laughs as you enjoy an adult beverage as our team grills up your skewers.

 The Must-Visit Rooftop Bars

 If you only have 24 hours in Ho Chi Minh City, then you want to end the night with a drink high up at one of the great rooftop bars around town.
 Owning a perfect blend of traditional and quirky, cheap and expensive, this young and vibrant Southeast Asian city has a lot to offer when it comes to bars.
 Our food tour ends when the night is still young, so wrapping up with a cocktail or beer is a perfect nightcap before going back to your hotel.
 If you’re looking for the best rooftop bar in town to make a farewell to Saigon, here are two of the best for your consideration.